 Because IFTTT users expect Applets to run in the background, it is difficult to notify them and ask to re-authenticate.
 By requiring that refresh tokens don’t expire immediately we allow ourselves a small window to re-request a new token if for some reason it doesn’t make it to our database.

 IFTTT does an internal review process before a service can be pushed into production.
 This process can take anywhere from one to two weeks depending on when we receive your submission and how much feedback we have.

 Once your service has been approved, we'll send you an email asking you to fill out the prelaunch marketing form.
 In this form we'll ask for the date in which you'd like the service to be published on IFTTT.
 Before your service is published, we'll do a final review to make sure that the service's endpoint and connection tests are passing, and that you have at least six published Applets available for users to add.

-Please keep in mind that the live production server should not be modified during this process and that any changes should be made to a separate development server.
+Keep in mind that your production server should not be modified during this process and that any changes should be made to a separate development server.